-As permitted by Delaware law, provisions in our fourth amended and restated certificate of incorporation, which will become effective upon the closing of this offering, and our second amended and restated bylaws, which became effective upon the effectiveness of our registration statement of which this prospectus forms a part, limit or eliminate the personal liability of directors for a breach of their fiduciary duty of care as a director.
+As permitted by Delaware law, provisions in our fourth amended and restated certificate of incorporation and second amended and restated bylaws, both of which will become effective upon the closing of this offering, limit or eliminate the personal liability of directors for a breach of their fiduciary duty of care as a director.
 The duty of care generally requires that, when acting on behalf of the corporation, a director exercise an informed business judgment based on all material information reasonably available to him or her.
 Consequently, a director will not be personally liable to us or our stockholders for monetary damages or breach of fiduciary duty as a director, except for liability for:

-- any breach of the director's duty of loyalty to us or our stockholders; - any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law;
+· any breach of the director's duty of loyalty to us or our stockholders;

-- · any act related to unlawful stock repurchases, redemptions or other distributions or payments of dividends; or - any transaction from which the director derived an improper personal benefit.
+- any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law; - any act related to unlawful stock repurchases, redemptions or other distributions or payments of dividends; or - any transaction from which the director derived an improper personal benefit.